Tokyo reports 876 new COVID-19 cases, most since Jan. 28

 Tokyo confirmed 876 new COVID-19 cases on Saturday — the most since Jan.
 28 — as the government was set to put the capital and Osaka, Hyogo and Kyoto prefectures under a fresh state of emergency to fight a resurgence of infections.

-The new emergency declaration is scheduled to run from Sunday until May 11.
+Elsewhere on Saturday, Hyogo Prefecture reported a record 635 cases and neighboring Osaka Prefecture saw 1,067 cases, topping 1,000 for the fifth straight day.
+The surging caseload comes just ahead of the new emergency declaration, which is scheduled to run from Sunday until May 11.

 The figure in the capital was higher than the 759 cases reported last Saturday, while the seven-day average of new cases there came to 714, compared to 569 the week before.